 Get in touch with our law firm today if you believe that there is a gummy bear implant lawsuit.
 We can begin the process of researching your individual case only after you contact us.
 If there is a lawsuit, we can hold the negligent parties accountable to recover compensation for you.

 File an Allergen Breast Implant Lawsuit

 There is also the statute of limitations in such cases which is often 2 years from the discovery date.
 Deciding to file your breast implant lawsuit sooner than later can potentially lead to a much quicker recovery.
-Give a call at (833) 44–DRLAW now to speak to a medical malpractice specialist at Rueb Stoller Daniel.
+Give a call at (833) 44–DRLAW now to speak to a medical malpractice specialist at Dalimonte Rueb Stoller.